-Road pedals are not just road pedals, they add grams to the overall bike weight and thus play a role for your overall performance.
-You might have read about my little experiment to find out how much does extra weight cost on Alpe d’Huez which shows that even small weight savings makes a difference.
+Road pedals are not just road pedals.
+They add grams to the overall bike weight and thus play a role in your overall performance.
+You might have read about my little experiment to find out how much extra weight costs on Alpe d’Huez, which shows that even small weight savings make a difference.
 Thus, it is worth considering bike components’ weights when you spend money next time.

-Choosing new road pedals is not always an easy job.
-There are several things to consider and two major concerns are prices and weights.
-There are actually some quite significant savings for your wallet and bike weight if you look at the scheme below:
+There are several things to consider, and two major concerns are prices and weights.
+There are some quite significant savings for your wallet and bike weight if you look at the scheme below:

 Professional Road Pedals